Volkswagen e-Golf (2014-2019) range, battery & charging

 While even the entry-level Volkswagen ID.3 is capable of over 215 miles on a single charge, the e-Golf’s 144-mile range is more than capable of covering shorter commutes, as well as out of town trips with a little bit of forward planning.
 While it might not match Volkswagen’s latest electric hatchback, the e-Golf does have a similar range to the MINI Electric (140-145 miles), Honda e (131-137 miles) and BMW i3 (175-189 miles).

 Volkswagen e-Golf range

-Depending on your driving style, as well as traffic conditions and the weather, in our experience a range of 130 miles is a realistic expectation for general driving.
-That’s still plenty for most, but with rivals like the Nissan Leaf, Hyundai Kona Electric and Kia e-Niro all offering usefully better driving range, there's no doubt that this is a weak area for the e-Golf.
+While the e-Golf has a claimed maximum range of 144 miles, depending on your driving style, as well as traffic conditions and the weather, in our experience a range of 130 miles is a realistic expectation for general driving.

 It’s also worth considering the optional heat pump when specifying your e-Golf, especially if you’re planning longer journeys.
 It was an expensive option when the car was new, but in cold weather it saves a substantial amount of battery power by recycling waste heat energy from the drivetrain and ambient air, thus providing a useful amount of additional range.